tiagodgsoares/Javabank/README.md

 # Javabank - A Java Banking Application

 Javabank is a comprehensive Java banking application that offers a robust set of features for managing customers' financial accounts.
-With support for multiple customers, checking and savings accounts, and secure transaction handling, Javabank simplifies financial management for both individuals and developers seeking to integrate banking functionality into their applications.
+With support for multiple customers, checking and savings accounts, and secure transaction handling, Javabank ensures efficient and organized financial management.
 Javabank adopts the MVC (Model-View-Controller) architecture with a service layer for abstracting the domain model to the controllers, ensuring a clean and organized separation of concerns in the application's design.

 ## **Key Features:**